 Dip them in a sweet syrup and dehydrate it to make jujube-type candies.
 Blend it with fruits and dehydrate to make fruit rolls.

 Kombucha scobies can also easily be incorporated in smoothies, where their little tangy taste adds a certain "je ne sais quoi".

 Want to learn more?

-Check our books collection and our recipes and howto.
+Check our book collection, our recipes and how-to articles.